 It can be difficult to choose a new monitor, as they vary greatly in size, shape, and performance.
 There are different types of monitors depending on how you plan on using it, and there is no catch-all monitor that is perfect for everyone, but some monitors are more versatile than others.
 From ultrawide office monitors to high-performance gaming monitors, there is something for everyone on this list.

-We've reviewed 60 monitors so far, and below you'll find our picks for the best ones available for purchase in 2019.
+We've reviewed 64 monitors so far, and below you'll find our picks for the best monitors available for purchase in 2019.
 You can also check our recommendations for the best gaming monitors and the best 4k monitors.

-The LG 27UK650 is the best monitor that we have reviewed so far.
-It is a very good 27" monitor that is great for pretty much any usage.
-It has an excellent 4k resolution, great for multitasking or for a more immersive gaming experience, and it has wide viewing angles, so you get an accurate image even when you're not sitting directly in front of it.
+The LG 27UK650 is the best computer monitor that we have reviewed so far, considering size and price.
+It is a very good 27" monitor that is great for pretty much any use.
+It has an excellent 4k resolution, great for multitasking or for a more immersive gaming experience.
+It has wide viewing angles, so you get an accurate image even when you're not sitting directly in front of it.

-The Dell U3818DW is the best office monitor that we've tested so far.
+The Dell U3818DW is the best computer monitor for office use that we've tested so far.
 It has a huge 38" screen and an excellent 3840x1600 resolution that is excellent for multitasking.
 It also has a unique set of convenient connections that allow you to connect and work on two computers at once, without any additional equipment, even with just one keyboard and mouse.

 It delivers decent picture quality overall.
 It has great viewing angles, so you can share your work with a nearby coworker without having to swap seats or move your screen.
-It also has a good stand that can be easily adjusted to an optimal viewing position, and it gets bright enough to handle glare in a bright office, but unfortunately, it doesn't look as good in a dark room.
+It also has a good stand that can be easily adjusted to an optimal viewing position, and it gets bright enough to handle glare in a bright office.
+Unfortunately, it doesn't look as good in a dark room.

-The Dell U2518D is the best budget monitor that we've reviewed so far.
-It is a very good, versatile monitor with a great stand, good picture quality, and an excellent response time.
+The Dell U2518D is the best PC monitor in the budget category that we've reviewed so far.
+It is a very good, versatile monitor with a great stand, good picture quality, and excellent response time.
 It has a great 1440p resolution that strikes a good balance between an ordinary 1080p monitor, and the higher performance requirements of a 4k screen.
 Despite the budget price, it has the same great stand and good build quality found on the majority of Dell monitors, which is great.